cirruslabs/tart/docs/integrations/vm-management.md

 tart pull acme.io/remoteorg/name:latest
 ```

-...or instantiate a VM from a remote image:
+or create a VM from a remote image:

 ```bash
 tart clone acme.io/remoteorg/name:latest my-local-vm-name
 ```

-This invocation calls the `tart pull` implicitly (if the image is not being present) before doing the actual cloning.
+If the specified image is not already present, this invocation calls the `tart pull` implicitly before cloning.